- Council Members

 - close the matter and issue advice to you; or,

-- decide that there is an arguable case against you and that the case should be referred to Stage 2, the Preliminary Investigation Committee (PIC).
-The PIC's role is to decide whether a case should proceed to Stage 3, a Disciplinary Committee (DC) hearing.
+- decide that it has insufficient information to conclude the matter and that the case should be referred to a Stage 2 Preliminary Investigation Committee (Stage 2 PIC).
+That PIC's role is to decide whether a case should proceed to Stage 3, a Disciplinary Committee (DC) hearing.

-We will write to both you and the person who raised the concern about the Case Examiner Group's decision, and the reasons behind it.
+We will write to both you and the person who raised the concern about the Stage 1 PIC's decision, and the reasons behind it.

-The PIC will, in any event, ask you to supply details of your continuing professional development records for the last three years, as well as to confirm your indemnity insurance details.
+The Stage 2 PIC will, in any event, ask you to supply details of your continuing professional development records for the last three years, as well as to confirm your indemnity insurance details.

 - close the case with no further action;